 The amount you will need for a deposit as a first time buyer will vary depending on a number of factors.
 As already discussed, traditionally home buyers were advised to raise at least 20% of the price of the home as a deposit.

 However, times have changed, and many mortgage lenders will allow you to put down much less of a down payment in order to get a mortgage.
 Keep in mind that the more you put down as a down payment, the less you will need to borrow.
+Also, if you put down more, you can always refinance later.
+How long it takes to refinance your home depends on your lender and state but the more equity you have in your home, the more you can pull out later.

 This will make you more favorable in the eyes of a lender who will see that you are investing more into the purchase.
 It may also mean that your interest rates are lower, and will certainly make your monthly mortgage repayments lower, too.